Editor’s note: This story was previously published in November 2019. It has since been updated and republished.

 However, as of March 31, 2019, Owl Rock’s 81 portfolio companies had average annual revenues of $455 million with $80 million EBITDA and an average investment of $84.3 million yielding 9.4%, which explains how it’s able to pay out a 7.1% distribution to its shareholders.

-Up 41% since its IPO, I wouldn’t expect too much appreciation over the near term.
-That said, it will pay a special dividend of 8 cents on the last day of each quarter in fiscal 2020, which increases the current yield on a forward basis to 8.9%.
+It will pay a special dividend of 8 cents on the last day of each quarter in fiscal 2020, which increases the current yield on a forward basis to 7.25%.

 It’s a company to watch.

 Ready Capital (NYSE:RC) is a New York City-based commercial mortgage REIT that specializes in lending to small and medium-sized businesses.
 It’s the only nationwide specialty finance company focused on the SBC market.